 Now's a great time to be on heating oil as prices have fallen dramatically over the last few years.
 Three years ago it cost an average £1,280/year to heat a typical three-bedroom house, according to Sutherland Tables, a source of information on domestic heating costs.
 It now totals about £675 (on average) to heat the same home – that's a drop of nearly 50% in just three years.

-But prices are up from their lowest point, in April 2016, and with higher demand in winter, costs are expected to rise further this year.
+But prices are up since February 2016, and with higher demand in winter, costs are expected to rise further this year.
 So act now and grab what you need to beat the hikes.

 Abominably, there's no regulator to look after heating oil users, leaving you high and dry on price transparency and fairness (though there is a code of practice some suppliers subscribe to – more details below).
 But there are three things you can control to net cheaper oil: